 To share your thoughts about the exterior design, please contact Martha Saccocio at Martha.Saccocio@dc.gov or 202-727-1188.

 Community EngagementCommunity feedback is an important part of the design process.
 The Library conducted a community survey and hosted community meetings to gather input.
 100 people responded to the survey.
 63% of those who responded to the survey preferred that children's services be located on the 2nd floor.
 Read comments from the survey here.

 - Community meeting, June 16, 2016.
-The design team presented two proposed options at a community meeting and gathered feedback.
+The design team presented two proposed options for the interior renovation at a community meeting and gathered feedback.
 View the presentation here.
 Read comments from the community.

 Questions or concerns?
 Contact Martha.Saccocio@dc.gov.